slint-ui/slint/api/cpp/docs/cmake.md

 Alternatively, after the configure step you can use `cmake-gui` or `ccmake` on the build directory for a list of all features and their description.

-This works when compiling SixtyFPS as a package, using `cmake --build` and `cmake --install`, or when including SixtyFPS using `FetchContent`.
+This works when compiling SixtyFPS as a package, using `cmake --build` and `cmake --install`, or when including Slint using `FetchContent`.

 ### Cross-compiling

-It is possible to cross-compile SixtyFPS to a different target architecture when building with CMake.
+It is possible to cross-compile Slint to a different target architecture when building with CMake.
 In order to complete that, you need to make sure that your CMake setup is ready for cross-compilation.
 You can find more information about how to set this up in the [upstream CMake documentation](https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html#cross-compiling).
 If you are building against a Yocto SDK, it is sufficient to source the SDK's environment setup file.

-Since SixtyFPS is implemented using the Rust programming language, you need to determine which Rust target matches the target architecture that you're compiling to.
+Since Slint is implemented using the Rust programming language, you need to determine which Rust target matches the target architecture that you're compiling to.
 Please consult the [upstream Rust documentation](https://doc.rust-lang.org/nightly/rustc/platform-support.html) to find the correct target name.
 Now you need to install the Rust toolchain:

 ```sh